10 easy tips for creating passwords, installing antivirus software, and using a VPN to keep you safe online.

-It goes without saying that you should never share your passwords, banking information, or address online.
-But other information, like details about your relationship, could be used to figure out answers to your security questions or even give hackers a tip-off when it comes to guessing your password.
+When it comes to online safety, it goes without saying that you should never share your passwords, banking information, social media account access, or address online.
+And keep in mind that identity theft isn't the only risk with of a lack of cyber security, so some details are riskier to share than you'd expect.
+Other information, like details about your relationship, could be used to figure out answers to your security questions or even give hackers a tip-off when it comes to guessing your password.

-You should also be aware that anything you post may continue to exist online even after you delete it.
+You should also be aware that anything you post on social media (or anywhere) may continue to exist online even after you delete it.
 We’ve had prospective employers ask about content from our high school blog—and that’s been offline for about a decade or longer now.
 (Cue the facepalm emoji.)

 2. Double-check any links before you click

-When checking your email or visiting websites, make sure you know and trust any links before you click on them.
+When checking your email or scrolling through social media, make sure you know and trust any links before you click on them.

 One way to tell if a link is safe is to mouse over it.
 This will show a preview of the full link in your web browser’s status bar.
 Check to make sure the preview link matches the site it should be from—you can verify the correct site link by googling the company name.